The Whole School Approach

 - There is identified practice to address equality and social inclusion, and this informs the development and implementation of activities.

 - The school delivers the specific themes according to the framework in the National Curriculum and in accordance to the statutory requirements and non-statutory guidance.

 - Pupils' views are a core element in developing school activities, including the views of those with special educational needs and specific health conditions, as well as disaffected pupils, young carers and teenage parents.

 - The whole school community (pupils, staff, parents, governors and community partners) are invited to take part in policy development, physical, social and cultural activity and to support each other's learning

-- and the school provides a culture and environment supportive of the taught PSHE.
+- The school provides a culture and environment supportive of the taught PSHE.